 I myself was hit straight in the eye more than once.
 The most severe larp injury I’ve witnessed was a fall from a tower resulting in a sprained ankle.

 So is larp combat dangerous?
 Somewhat.
 Expect blows from fighting, falling and collisions, resulting mostly in scratches.
 Serious injuries, such as sprains, broken bones, fainting and deep cuts are rare but do happen.
 I’ve heard of no larp fatalities.

 When a minor injury occurs or is suspected, players should pause the game and make sure all is well.
 When a major injury occurs, players are expected to stop the game and offer assistance.

 How is LARP combat different from real combat

 - Armor weight: Larp armor is lighter than real one, giving player higher maneuverability.
-This is especially true for heavy armor (plate, chain…) as it doesn’t slow down the wielder, like metal armor does.
+This is especially true for heavy armor (plate, chain…) as it doesn’t slow down the wielder as metal armor does.